 This is a groundbreaking milestone for Kitepower and the whole AWE industry, namely:

 - This is the very first Kitepower operation to be carried outside of the European continent

-- This will be the very first Airborne Wind Energy system to be operated in the Caribbeans
+- This is the very first Airborne Wind Energy system to be operated in the Caribbean

 “Henk has been a strong supporter of Kitepower and I am incredibly grateful that part of our common dream – bringing Kitepower to the Caribbeans – becomes reality.
 It is especially satisfying that we are flying in front of a wind farm that was developed by him and I hope he will be watching from his star” adds Kitepower’s Founder CEO, Johannes Peschel.